Oltremarini: Fall of La Serenissima

 Plaque on the site of Veronese uprising.

 In fear of the French occupation, the Venetian government introduced a complete mobilization, all eleven Dalmatian regiments were deployed in Terraferma, with the express order to avoid conflicts with the French at all costs.

 The "peaceful" French occupation of the Venetian cities did not go smoothly, and soon anti-Jacobin rebellions began, the most significant of which was in Verona.
-In order to calm the situation in the city, the senate sends Medin regiment of the oltramarini, but the exact opposite happens.
-Citizens join the Dalmatian troops in expelling the French garrison, the event will be remembered as the Veronese Easter - Pasque Veronesi, i.e. as Le Massacre de Verona in French sources.
+To calm the situation in the city, the senate sends Medin regiment of the oltramarini, but the exact opposite happens.
+Citizens join the Dalmatian troops in expelling the French garrison, the event will be remembered as the Veronese Easter – Pasque Veronesi, i.e. as Le Massacre de Verona in French sources.
 After nine days of fighting, under siege by another 15,000 French soldiers, Verona falls on April 25., French lost more than 500 men.

 As the last proof of loyalty to the Venetian Republic, thousands of Dalmatian oltramarini and sailors were the last armed force willing to fight to the end for Venice.
 Oltramarini officers demanded that the city be prepared for a siege and defended.
 The main supporter of that idea was the Doge's consigliere Francesco Pesaro, who until the last day begged the Doge not to hand over power to the Jacobins and to retreat to Zadar, then a strong center of Venetian Dalmatia, he also counted on the intact fleet anchored in Corfu.

 Despite the will of the Venetian and Dalmatian officers to preserve the Republic, fearing the destruction of the city, Doge Manin and most of the nobility did not comply with the wishes of the Dalmatians to fight, and on May 12, 1797, they handed over power to Napoleon, thus the thousand-year-old republic fell.

 When 4,000 French soldiers entered the city, the oltramarini refused to hand over their weapons and regimental flags and shouted the centuries-old military cry "viva san marco" with shots in the air as they boarded the ships that were supposed to take them to their homeland.
 On May 12, 1797, the ultramarine troops left Venice for the last time from the Rive degli Schiavoni.